 Jeffrey Cheah grew up in a small town near Ipoh, Perak.
 He eventually left his hometown of Pusing, a mining settlement, to pursue a business degree at Victoria University in Melbourne.

 Upon graduation, he returned to Malaysia and took up a job as an accountant in a motor assembly plant.

-In 1974, Cheah left his accountant’s desk in the assembly plant to start his own business and put in RM100,000 for a small tin-mining company with an 860-acre piece of land.
+In 1974, Cheah left his accountant’s desk in the assembly plant to start his own business and put in RM100,000 for a small tin-mining company.

 It was reported that Cheah’s decision came after he had witnessed how apparent the environmental, social, and economic degradation in Pusing was, due to the impacts of the mining activities in the town.

 When the miners had left, the town was left with a scarred landscape where nothing could grow and very little economic activity happened, which left families in poverty.

 In an interview with The Asean Post, Cheah said, “I am an accountant by training.
 But I realised I have an entrepreneurial mindset.
 So, I quit my job at a motor assembly plant and ventured into my own business.”